angular/angular/aio/content/tutorial/first-app/first-app-lesson-13.md

 ## Step 2 - Update the home component template
 The `HomeComponent` already contains an input field that you will use to capture input from the user.
 That string text will be used to filter the results.

-1. Update the `HomeComponent` template to include a template variable in the input called `#filter`.
+1. Update the `HomeComponent` template to include a template variable in the `input` element called `#filter`.

     <code-example header="Add a template variable to HomeComponent's template"  format="html" language="html">
         &lt;input type="text" placeholder="Filter by city" #filter&gt;
     </code-example>

-    This example uses a [template variable](/guide/template-reference-variables) to get access to the input as its value.
+    This example uses a [template reference variable](/guide/template-reference-variables) to get access to the `input` element as its value.

-1. Next, update the component template to attach an event handler to the "search" button.
+1. Next, update the component template to attach an event handler to the "Search" button.

     <code-example header="Bind the click event" format="html" language="html">
         &lt;button class="primary" type="button" (click)="filterResults(filter.value)"&gt;Search&lt;/button&gt;
     </code-example>

-    By binding to the click event on the button, you are able to call the `filterResults` function.
+    By binding to the `click` event on the `button` element, you are able to call the `filterResults` function.
 The argument to the function is the `value` property of the `filter` template variable.
 Specifically, the `.value` property from the `input` HTML element.

 1. The last template update is to the `ngFor` directive.
 Update the `ngFor` value to iterate over values from the `filteredLocationList` array.